A-08884

 Plain Language

-Each developer and deployer of a high-risk AI system must plan, document, and implement a risk management policy and program covering the identification, documentation, and mitigation of known and reasonably foreseeable algorithmic discrimination risks.
-The program must be iterative — regularly and systematically reviewed and updated over the system's life cycle, including updates to documentation.
-Reasonableness is assessed against NIST AI RMF v1.0 or an AG-approved equivalent framework, the entity's size and complexity, the system's nature and intended uses, and the sensitivity and volume of data processed.
+Every developer and deployer of high-risk AI systems must plan, document, and implement a risk management policy and program covering the principles, processes, and personnel used to identify, document, and mitigate foreseeable algorithmic discrimination risks.
+The program must be iterative and systematically reviewed and updated over the system's life cycle.
+Reasonableness is assessed considering NIST AI RMF 1.0 (or an AG-approved equivalent framework), the entity's size and complexity, the system's nature and scope, and the sensitivity and volume of data processed.
 A single program may cover multiple high-risk AI systems if sufficient.
-The attorney general may require disclosure of the program and evaluate it for compliance.
-This obligation is the foundation that the independent audit under § 87 evaluates for conformity.
+This creates both an establishment obligation and an ongoing maintenance obligation.

 Statutory Text